swapnil2993/trillo/README.md

 [![N|Solid](https://github.com/swapnil2993/trillo/tree/master/screenshots/ScreenShot-2.png)

-Note: This site has been made while undertaking a course from udemy on Advanced csss and sass by
+Note: This site has been made while undertaking a course from udemy on Advanced css and sass taken by Jonas Schmedtmann

 #### Visit the static site by clicking [here](https://swapnil2993.github.io/trillo)